The topic you requested could not be found.

 Rechecks in Patient Flow

-What To Do During Your Day » Step 4A: Surgical Flow » Occasional Situations » Rechecks in Patient Flow
+What To Do During Your Day » Step 4A: Surgical Flow (Daily Task) » Occasional Situations » Rechecks in Patient Flow

-*THE BIG WHAT All appointments can be processed in Patient Flow and have a treatment sheet (notes, and drugs used.)
-In Clinic HQ, a “Recheck” is an appointment for an animal that has post-spay/neuter concerns.
-Rechecks can only be scheduled for animals that…
+All appointments can be processed in Patient Flow with a treatment sheet that includes notes and drugs used.
+In Clinic HQ, a “Recheck” appointment is for post-spay/neuter concerns and can only be scheduled for animals that had a spay/neuter procedure.…

 Automation Setup for Patient Flow